7 Free Sound Meter Apps in 2023 (Android & iOS)

 The app comes with a simple and intuitive UI, so even if you’ve never used such tools before, you’ll figure this one out.
 The whole app is basically just one page with a decibel analyzer and real-time indicator, so you won’t get lost.
 It needs to be said, the app doesn’t save your results, so make sure to screenshot if needed.

-The app uses your device’s mic to determine the noise vol around you and presents the outcomes in dB.
+The app uses your device’s mic to determine the noise volume around you and presents the outcomes in dB.
 All the results will be shown on the indicator and the graph.
 The max value you get to measure here is 120 dB, which is standard for such apps.

 Another thing to note here is the regular mics on devices are tuned for the human voice and the max values are usually limited.
-Thus, you may need to disable the automatic gain control to be able to detect the sounds over 90 dB.
+Thus, you may need to disable the automatic gain control to be able to detect sounds over 90 dB.
 There are no in-app buys, but the ads pop up regularly.

 Spectrum Analyzer